jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 So what does it mean to be human in the age of advancing technology?
 It means realizing we are increasingly not just biological beings but vessels for technological evolution - complex systems that can adapt, learn, and grow in ways that biology alone can't.
 And it's fostering human diversity of sizes, personalities, and abilities that allows us to operate entire technological ecosystems.

-We thus finally learned how to outrun Entropy: the free and widespread creation, adoption, and replacement of technologies on the technological tree of life.
+That's how we finally learned how to outrun Entropy: promoting the free and widespread creation, adoption, and replacement of technologies on the technological tree of life.
 Technological evolution has the exact requirements as the evolution powering everything from slime molds to blue whales.
 We need unfettered innovation to create a variety of new technological adaptions.
 Whichever adaptions most efficiently harness resources captures a niche and is rewarded with a job in life's holy war against Entropy.

 That's why our most important identity is the tools we use.
 Our tools, not our biology, enable us to find a niche and earn a living.
 Importantly, unlike biological animals, we can replace our tools and become new and improved technological species throughout our lifetime.
 Inventors are thus our heroes, the people who help our technological evolution are our allies, and those who oppose our technological self-improvement are our, and evolution's, antagonists.

 Seeing ourselves as biological beings had us chasing shadows.

 When we primarily identified with race, gender, or ethnicity, it allowed those with control over an important technology, from queens to supervisors, to become gatekeepers and stop our evolution.
-Even worse was how believing in biological identities gave antagonists the ammunition they needed to spin up ideological stories that (supposedly) justified why their racial, gender, or noble "superiority" put them above participating in the evolutionary race as equals.
+Even worse was how biological identities gave antagonists the ammunition they needed to spin up ideological stories that (supposedly) justified why their racial, gender, or noble "superiority" put them above participating in the evolutionary race as equals.

 When humanity fought against these fictions, another would inevitably pop up.
 Like a hydra, racism, sexism, and elitism could be re-born because biological identities were masks of identity distracting humanity from the technological identities Nature wanted us to have.
-Our misunderstanding let antagonism dictate our lives.
+Our misunderstanding let antagonism dictate our futures.

 We were born free, but everywhere, our technological self-evolution was chained.

-Despite their talented storytelling, antagonists always failed.
+Yet, despite their talented storytelling, antagonists always failed.
 They proved human survival on this lifeboat called Earth is not based on our biology.
 Any group who ever claimed biological superiority fell in the face of technological progress.

 That progress was not a smooth ride.
 Antagonism let Entropy catch up with us.
 The pain of its attacks was called layoffs, unemployment, homelessness, recessions, civil wars, depressions, and revolutions.
 So what was really behind our struggles?
 Was it bad government policies or unfair circumstances?
 Those could be big problems, for sure.
-But, every time we felt hard pain, it was ultimately because of thwarted evolution, i.e., we didn't or were prevented from adopting innovations fast enough to outrun Entropy.
+But, every time we felt true pain, it was ultimately because of thwarted evolution, i.e., we didn't or were prevented from adopting innovations fast enough to outrun Entropy.

 Nature made us pay for our sins.
 Every biology student knows evolution's selection of the best adaptions requires a daily and hour scrutinizing, throughout the world, of every adaption, even the slightest.
 That's why today, we protect every individual's technological evolution as a sacred right and teach it as an absolute obligation.

 Harnessing technological evolution seems simple to us today, but getting here took a big change.
 Galileo taught us science over mythology, Jefferson freedom over servitude, Darwin evolution over creationism; this book teaches us Techvolution over ideology.
 With it, we learned the pathway to healthy economics is Bumblebee Economics via democratized, interoperable, and open-source technological products that let everyone find their niche.
 We judge our economic success by measuring the health of our technological ecosystem's checks and balances as biologists do with the natural world.
 Perhaps most importantly, everyone needs a mixture of tools to solve their problems, and thus, everyone needs a healthy mixture of political beliefs to protect and promote their livelihoods.

-Embracing Techvolution transformed the era of mass production of only generic products into the era of mass collaboration, where people can strive to find their niche using mass-producted products or more customized tools.
+Embracing Techvolution transformed the era of mass production of only generic products into the era of mass collaboration, where people can strive to find their niche using mass-producted products or customized tools.
 This change connected technological evolution with the biological pain telling humanity what problems need to be solved.
 Thereby, we unlocked the super-productivity of Internet Age technology like 3D printers, crypto-currency, augmented reality, and artificial intelligence.

 I am not naive.
 Human Nature will never be perfect.
 Greed, laziness, selfishness, and other sins are still among our problems today.
 But now we know antagonism is not a race, gender, or creed.
 It's danger within us all, because gatekeeping by way of bullying, lawsuits, and violence comes too naturally when we have authority over others, from teachers to coaches, executives to princes.
 We fight against our inclination for antagonism via the continued universal experience of real-life troubles and the reliance on others to improve our daily lives.

 Techvolution is like learning a language.
 Once you understand this way of thinking, you automatically realize creating and distributing better tools is what truly secures everyone's freedom and prosperity.
-This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems.
-Thus, antagonism is a tragic tale that leads to its own inevitable destruction.
+This new philosophy also teaches us that gatekeeping technology is a false god that, instead of securing one's future, destroys the checks and balances required inside ecosystems, making antagonism a tragic tale that leads to its own inevitable destruction.

 Now, I must thank those who took the first leap.
 Decades ago, many brave parents unplugged themselves from fixed-ideological politics and ventured into the frontier to start a new society.
 Because of them, we study, understand, and promote our technological evolution's new modes and orders.
 As a result, today's parents know every kid has an important goal to achieve and a fun story to live because, like in the natural world, there's always a niche to fill inside our ever-evolving technological ecosystem that's using Nature's currency to harness energy more efficiently every day.

 Now, we use technology to make each region capable of sustaining happy human life.
-Our kids don't die in ideological wars, don't suffer economic depressions, and psychological torments rarely afflict our children.
+Just as tear jerking is how our kids don't die in ideological wars, don't suffer economic depressions, and only rarely struggle with psychological afflictions.

 Instead, they receive the customized education and tools they need to roll their own dice on the gameboard of life.
 They work with other frontline workers under minimal, open, and accountable leadership, using any tool they need.
 Nature's currency interconnects them inside a technological ecosystem filled with open-source and interoperable tools that selects new adaptations so quickly it's edging us closer to perpetual profit while evolving life closer to our glorious future among the stars.